Cannabis and Sikhism: Usage

-The Bhangi Misl of the Sikh Confederacy in the 18th century derived its name from bhang.
-The misl received its name "Bhangi" because Chhajja Singh and his soldiers frequently used the herbal intoxicant bhang (drink made from cannabis sativa).

 Nihang Sikhs

 Mural of two Nihang Sikhs making Bhang or Sukh Nidhan.

-In the modern day, cannabis consumption (but not smoking) is commonly associated with the Nihang Singhs, a sect who continue the orthodox Sikh warrior tradition, who consume drinks as sukha or sukhnidhaan, or more commonly shaheedi degha.
+In the modern day, cannabis consumption (but not smoking) is commonly associated with the Nihang Singhs, a sect who claim to continue the orthodox Sikh warrior tradition.
+They consume drinks as sukha or sukhnidhaan, or more commonly shaheedi degha.
 Shaheedi degh is mostly used in Panjab on the Sikh holidays of Holla Mohalla and Vaisakhi.
 At many Sikh temples, including Takht Sachkhand Sri Hazur Sahib Ji, the shaheedi degh is offered as a holy food.

 In 2001, Baba Santa Singh, the jathedar of Budha Dal, along with 20 Nihang jathadars (leaders), refused to accept the ban on the consumption of bhang by the SGPC.
 Baba Santa Singh was excommunicated for a different issue, and replaced with Balbir Singh, who agreed to shun the consumption of bhang.

 Some Nihang groups consume cannabis or shaheedi degh (ਭੰਗ), purportedly to help in meditation.
 Sukhaa-parsaad (ਸੁੱਖਾਪ੍ਰਰਸਾਦ), "dry-sweet", is the term Nihang use to refer to it.
 It was traditionally crushed and taken as a liquid, especially during festivals like Hola Mohalla.